Coat of arms of the Prince of Wales: Order

-Prince Charles was appointed a Knight of the Garter in 1958.
+Prince William was appointed a Knight of the Garter in 2008.
 Since the founding of the Order in 1348, almost every Prince of Wales has been appointed to the Order.
 The Order of the Garter is represented in the coat of arms by its namesake the blue buckled garter, which bears in gold letters the motto Honi soit qui mal y pense, middle French for "Shame on him who thinks evil of it".

 Motto

 Under the coat of arms is a scroll bearing the motto Ich dien, German for "I serve".
 The motto of uncertain origin first appeared on the arms of Edward of Woodstock ('The Black Prince').
 Prince Edward was created Prince of Wales by his father Edward III on 12 May 1343.
-Legend holds that the Black Prince took the motto as well as the ostrich feathers from John the Blind of Bohemia, who was killed fighting alongside the prince and his father at the Battle of Crécy in 1346.
+Legend holds that the Black Prince took the motto as well as the ostrich feathers from John the Blind of Bohemia, who was killed fighting against the prince and his father at the Battle of Crécy in 1346.
 The motto is also a near homophone for Eich Dyn, "Your Man" in Welsh.